mozilla-ai/mcpd-sdk-python/examples/readme_maker/README.md

 # Pydantic AI README Maker

-This agent is built using the X framework and leverages GitHub's MCP server to automatically generate high-quality READMEs for your repositories.
+This agent is built using the `pydantic-ai` framework and leverages GitHub's MCP server to automatically generate READMEs for your repositories.

 ## Key Features

-* Generate READMEs based on a template repository
+* Generate READMEs for a target repository
+* Use another's repo README as a template
 * Automatically open a pull request with the generated README on your target repository

 ## Getting Started